helvete/request/README.md

 ## Possible improvements ##

-* Learn it to handle more HTTP methods than GET and POST
+* Learn it to handle more HTTP methods than GET, POST and PUT
 * Make possible to auto-calculate request string size and include Content-length header